Retirement is supposed to be the best time of your life, right? No one retires and expects to be bored to death. That isn’t what you signed up for.

 Separate interests are necessary to prevent either partner from feeling stifled.
 It also allows each of them to fulfill individual social needs.
 These can include:

 Our article, Ideas to Rekindle a Marriage in Retirement, provides further thoughts.

 Mentally Stimulating Activities

-First and foremost, one of the biggest factors in cognitive decline is lack of mental stimulation.
-Sitting in front of the TV can be entertaining and help pass time, however, it seldom stimulates your thought process.
+First and foremost, the greatest factor for cognitive decline is lack of mental stimulation.
+Sitting in front of the TV can be entertaining and pass time, however, it does little to stimulate creative thinking.